bombasticSlacks/Reclaimers/Game/Progress.md

 #### Modification
 Your [Equipment](Game/Core/Equipment) has been customized to perform an additional task.

-#### Team
-You have trained or equipped your team with additional power.

 #### Specialization
 You have taken further specialization, providing you with additional gear access.